webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 </filter>
 ```

-## <span>Chaining, splitting and merging effects: building a drop shadow with feOffset, feFlood, and feMerge</span>
+## Chaining, splitting and merging effects: building a drop shadow with feOffset, feFlood, and feMerge

 Much of the power of SVG filters comes from their ability to accept various graphic inputs, modify them independently of each other, then recombine them.
 This example reproduces the effect produced by the CSS [**drop-shadow()**](/css/functions/drop-shadow()) function.
 Stepping through each line and seeing the results as you go helps you to build far more interesting filters: